 An undercurrent of all these books is a cautionary tale about loss of reverence for life, notes John Griffin, HSUS senior director of urban wildlife.
 Merlin Tuttle’s bookis an inspiring story of how to restore it.
 More than anyone, says Griffin, Tuttle “has been responsible for changing the way we think about bats.”

 Open any book by ecologist Joan Maloof, and you’ll never think of trees and their animal dwellers in the same way again.
-In the coffee-table-style, lushly photographed by Robert Llewellyn, Maloof writes of squirrels using their tails to communicate and tree frogs changing color to match surroundings.
+In the coffee-table-style The Living Forest, lushly photographed by Robert Llewellyn, Maloof writes of squirrels using their tails to communicate and tree frogs changing color to match surroundings.
 The trees themselves are far from passive, shoring up their defenses after identifying nibbling insects by the chemicals in their feet and turning their leaves away from the moonlight when it’s time to go to sleep.

 But do trees talk?
 In a manner of speaking, they do—through underground fungal networks and chemical cues.
 Follow along with a middle school-aged child as she reads about an oak named Red who’s a downright chatterbox in Katherine Applegate’s Wishtree.
 While narrating the life cycles of crows, skunks, owls and opossums who live in her hollows and branches, Red defines “corvid,” “crepuscular” and other words that young readers may not learn anywhere else.

 Too many garden books pit animals and plants against one another.
 In , Tammi Hartung explains how she coexists with a herd of deer and other mammals while growing her own food and running a thriving plant business. by James Nardi encourages a first-do-no-harm philosophy.
 Suggested experiments help adults and older children alike learn how plants have evolved strategies and defenses to grow and thrive among wild neighbors.